 Of course, we need a classic example with Alice and Bob.
 Let’s say Alice is going to bet $500 with Bob about the Bitcoin price for the next weekend.
 Bob thinks it will be up to X dollars, while Alice thinks it will be down X dollars.

 So, they decide to build a smart contract (appealing to a developer or a platform-as-a-service) and set their conditions.
-The funds ($500) will be deposited in cryptocurrency to the contract, and if the price of Bitcoin is going up X for the next weekend, the contract will automatically transact the funds to Bob.
+The funds ($500) will be deposited in A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More to the contract, and if the price of Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders... is going up X for the next weekend, the contract will automatically transact the funds to Bob.
 If the price of Bitcoin is going down X, the funds will go to Alice’s address.
 And that’s it.

 Now, another situation, this time involving some Internet of Things (IoT).
 Alice wants to rent her house to Bob, and she has the advantage of an installed smart lock, controlled digitally to open and close the door.
 So, they build a smart contract and set these terms: Bob will pay X dollars in crypto monthly.